 Indeed, early St. Paul’s records attest to a time when transportation was by horse, most homes were heated by wood or coal, and many parish families farmed for a living.
 “There’s a lot of wear and tear on a building over 120 years,” Fr.
 Jim commented.

 Fr.
 Jim noted that St. Paul’s recently replaced three outdated HVAC systems for the church and gathering space, due to wear, age, and lack of available parts.
 In 2020, the church’s tower bells were restored to working order and a carillon was added, ringing out to the community with beautiful hymns and calls to worship.
 And even as St. Paul’s wraps up one project, more needs surface, Fr.
 Jim observed.

-“It’s become clear that we need to plan for the long term if St. Paul’s is to preserve its beauty and historic character,” Fr.
+“It’s become clear that we need to plan for the long term if St. Paul’s to preserve its beauty and historic character,” Fr.
 Jim said.

 Angela Moloney, president of the Catholic Foundation of Michigan, said St. Paul’s contacted the Foundation to help create a preservation fund.
 “St. Paul’s is such a jewel; it’s our privilege to share in this effort.”

 Ms. Moloney explained that one benefit of the endowment is that people can designate the fund in their wills, as well as make gifts during their lifetimes.
 Endowment funds are administered by the Foundation, which will make annual distributions to the parish, starting in 2022.
 All funds administered by the Catholic Foundation of Michigan are subject to moral and ethical screens to ensure that they are invested in a manner consistent with Church teaching.

 Patrick Fabian, the parish’s Business Manager, noted that the fund will establish a stable source of funding for the preservation and upkeep of the historic buildings and grounds at St. Paul’s.
 “We have a responsibility to see that this church we love is cared for,” he said.